Mergers and acquisitions: Documentation

-Post-closing, adjustments may still occur to certain provisions of the purchase agreement, including the purchase price.
+Following the closing of a deal, adjustments may be made to some of the provisions outlined in the purchase agreement, such as the purchase price.
 These adjustments are subject to enforceability issues in certain situations.
-Alternatively, certain transactions use the 'locked box' approach where the purchase price is fixed at signing and based on seller's equity value at a pre-signing date and an interest charge.
+Alternatively, certain transactions use the 'locked box' approach, where the purchase price is fixed at signing and based on the seller's equity value at a pre-signing date and an interest charge.

 Business valuation

-The assets of a business are pledged to two categories of stakeholders: equity owners and owners of the business’ outstanding debt.
+The assets of a business are pledged to two categories of stakeholders: equity owners and owners of the business' outstanding debt.
 The core value of a business, which accrues to both categories of stakeholders, is called the Enterprise Value (EV), whereas the value which accrues just to shareholders is the Equity Value (also called market capitalization for publicly listed companies).
 Enterprise Value reflects a capital structure neutral valuation and is frequently a preferred way to compare value as it is not affected by a company's, or management's, strategic decision to fund the business either through debt, equity, or a portion of both.
 Five common ways to "triangulate" the enterprise value of a business are: